bbauska/W3Cx-5of5/README.md

 Remember that each 1/60th of a second, the ball moves a certain number of pixels to the right (the exact value is **b.speedX**).
 Imagine that the ball moves 10 pixels to the right at each frame of animation.
-At some point, it will \"cross the right wall\".
+At some point, it will &quot;cross the right wall&quot;.
 We cannot just change the sign of **b.speedX** to make it go to the other side.
 If we did this, it may stay stuck against the side with one half of the ball on either side of the wall.